glarocca/OpenAIRE_research_products/README.md

 # OpenAIRE_research_products
 This repository use the APIs to extract **Research Products** from the EGI's OpenAIRE dashboard.

-Available **Research Products** are: publications, research data, research software and other research products.
+Available **Research Products** are:
+- Publications,
+- Research data,
+- Research software, and
+- Other research products.

 For more details, please check the online OpenAIRE APIs [documentation](https://egi.openaire.eu/develop).